timkellogg/joerator-rails/README.md

 * look up bulk upload for pictures / drag and drop
 * Attributes for coffeeshops: bike_parking, handicapped_accessible,
 * Calculate total number of favorites / add that as a list to sort by
-* Add friendly boolean print (convert false/true to yes and no )

 ### Legal